Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

-Here, we want to estimate the number of strings $x$ in $D_{(2,3)}$ for which their corresponding stack contents $\gamma^{(x)}_{y}$ are small in size for an \emph{arbitrary} string $y$ in $H_x$.
-In what follows, we will give its lower bound, which is sufficiently large for our purpose.
+In what follows, we want to estimate the number of strings $x$ in $D_{(2,3)}$ for which their corresponding stack contents $\gamma^{(x)}_{y}$ are small in size for an \emph{arbitrary} string $y$ in $H_x$.
+In what follows, we will show its lower bound, which is sufficiently large.

-\begin{proposition} There exist two constants $d_1,d_2\in\nat^{+}$, independent of $(n,x,y)$, such that $|\{x\in D_{(2,3)}\mid \forall y\in H_{x}\,[ |\gamma^{(x)}_{y}|< d_1]\}| \geq |D_{(2,3)}| - d_2$. \end{proposition}
+\begin{proposition} There exist two constants $d_1,d_2\in\nat^{+}$, independent of $(n,x,y)$, such that $|\{x\in D^{(n)}_{(2,3)}\mid \forall y\in H_{x}\,[ |\gamma^{(x)}_{y}|< d_1]\}| \geq |D^{(n)}_{(2,3)}| - d_2$. \end{proposition}

-For the proof of Proposition \ref{size-stack-content}, we need two supporting lemmas, Lemmas \ref{subpath-transform} and \ref{TF-bound}.
+Proposition \ref{size-stack-content} is one of the key statements necessary to handle Case 1.
+For the proof of this proposition, we need two supporting lemmas, Lemmas \ref{subpath-transform} and \ref{TF-bound}.
 To explain these lemmas, we need to introduce extra terminology and notation.

-Recall that $\{\Gamma_t\}_{y\in I_3}$ is a ``color'' partition of $\Gamma$.
-Given two strings $u,v\in (\Gamma_{(1,2)})^*$ and a string $z\in\{0,1\}^*$, we say that $M$ {\em transforms $u$ to $v$ while reading $z$ (along computation (sub)path $p$)} if $M$ behaves as follows along this computation (sub)path $p$: (i) $M$ starts in state $q$ with $uZ_0$ in its stack, scanning the leftmost input symbol of $z$, (ii) $M$ then reads $z$, with no endmarkers, from the input tape, (iii) just after reading off $z$, $M$ enters state $q$ with $vZ_0$ in the stack, and (iv) $M$ does not empty the stack (except for $Z_0$) while reading $z$.
+Let us recall from Section \ref{sec:colored-automata} that $\{\Gamma_t\}_{y\in I_3}$ is a ``color'' partition of $\Gamma$.
+Given two strings $u\in (\Gamma_{(1,2)})^{+}$ and $v\in (\Gamma_{(1,2)})^*$ and a string $z\in\{0,1\}^+$, we say that $M$ {\em transforms $u$ to $v$ while reading $z$ (along computation (sub)path $p$)} if $M$ behaves as follows along this particular computation (sub)path $p$: (i) $M$ starts in inner state $q$ with $uw\bot $ in its stack for a certain string $w\in(\Gamma^{(1,2)})^*$, scanning the leftmost input symbol of $z$, (ii) $M$ then reads all input symbols in $z$, including no endmarker, one by one, (iii) just after reading off $z$ (making all possible $\lambda$-moves), $M$ enters inner state $q$, leaving $vw\bot $ in the stack, and (iv) $M$ does not access any symbol in $w$ while reading $z$.
 The notation $TF_{M}(u,v)$ expresses the set of all strings of the form $z\#z'$ for any pair $z,z'\in\{0,1\}^*$ such that $M$ transforms $u$ to $v$ while reading $z\#z'$ along certain computation (sub)paths.